cleverhans-lab/verifiable-unlearning/README.md

 docker run --rm -it verifiable-unlearning
 ```

-Note: the `--rm` flags automatically deletes the container when stopped (adjust as appropiate).
+Note: the `--rm` flags automatically deletes the container when stopped (adjust as appropriate).

 The scripts can be found in directory `evaluation` and run as follows:
 ```